-You could request multiple offers from different companies, and then speak to an experienced real estate agent.
+You should request multiple offers from different companies, then speak to an experienced real estate agent.
 A real estate agent may be able to help you get an all-cash sale on the open market.

-At the very least, an agent can provide:
+At the very least, an agent can provide several things:

 - A free consultation that includes comparing your home to others in your area to determine its worth